spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 ![File uploaded](<../../assets/screenshots/Editing\_environment\_·\_Managed\_stack (3).png>)

-{% hint style="info" %}
+!!! info
     Notice how you can your file give a name that's different to the name of the uploaded entity.
 In fact, you can use `/` characters in the file path to nest it deeper in directory tree - for example `a/b/c/d/e.json` is a perfectly valid file path.
-{% endhint %}

 Similar to environment variables, mounted files can have different visibility settings - you can learn more about it [here](environment.md#a-note-on-visibility).
 One thing to note here is that plaintext files can be downloaded back straight from the UI or API while secret ones will only be visible to the [run](../run/) executed for the [stack](../stack/).

-{% hint style="info" %}
+!!! info
     Mounted files are limited to 128kB in size.
 If you need to inject larger files into your workspace, we suggest that you make them part of the [Docker runner image](../../integrations/docker.md#customizing-the-runner-image), or retrieve them dynamically using something like _wget_ or _curl_.
-{% endhint %}

 #### Project structure